 - Emails or letters you send to us

-- Participating in research surveys to help us understand you better and improve our services
+- Participating in research surveys to help us understand you better and improve our products and services

 - Our online services such as websites, social media and mobile device applications ('Apps')